Skip to main content

 Flora Ecosystems

 The park's vegetation represents a mosaic of Mediterranean scrubland, grassland, umbrella pine plantations, and remnant agricultural landscapes.
 Ancient umbrella pines line sections of the Via Appia, creating the iconic landscape familiar from centuries of painting and photography.
 Mediterranean maquis with holm oak, mastic, and broom covers uncultivated areas, while open grasslands support wildflower communities including orchids.
-Historic gardens surrounding villas maintain introduced species alongside native flora.
-The ruins themselves host distinctive rupicolous vegetation, with capparis, wallflowers, and ferns colonizing ancient masonry.
+[1] The ruins themselves host distinctive rupicolous vegetation, with caper plants, wallflowers, and ferns colonizing ancient masonry.

 Geology

 The park's geology is dominated by volcanic deposits from the ancient Alban Hills volcano system, with layers of tuff, pozzolana, and lava flows underlying the landscape.
-The ancient Romans quarried these volcanic materials extensively for building, creating the catacombs and quarries that now serve as archaeological attractions.
-The flat terrain of the southern Roman Campagna suited road building, and the volcanic rock provided durable paving material for the Via Appia itself.
+The ancient Romans quarried these volcanic materials extensively for building, and the durable basalt lava provided paving material for the Via Appia itself.
 Springs emerging from volcanic aquifers fed the aqueducts whose ruins cross the park.
-The Caffarella valley preserves a natural drainage channel through the volcanic plateau.
+The Caffarella valley preserves a natural drainage channel through the volcanic plateau, fed by ancient springs used since Roman times.
+[1]

 Climate And Weather